In partnership for women and families.

 Education Grants

-Recognising the very important role of education in alleviating long term disadvantage, we provide an education grants program for students who are experiencing particular hardship.
+Recognising the very important role of education in alleviating long term disadvantage, we provide an education grants program for students who are experiencing significant hardship.
 The program has been running since 2015.
-Forty-seven students have been supported in total to date.
-Each student is facing a significant challenge – it could be family violence, serious illness, refugee status or other circumstances.
+Each student is facing a challenge – it could be family violence, serious illness, refugee status or other circumstances.
 Application information is forwarded to eligible schools in August each year.

 Remote communities